Harvey Guzzini Medusa Table Lamp

 Designer: Luigi Massoni (1930 – 2013).

 Other versions: This Harvey Guzzini Medusa table lamp exists in several varieties.
 Not only a first and a second edition exists of this table lamp, but it was sold with or without a white diffuser below.
 Also pendant lamps and floor lamps were made.
 Some models with the same chrome handle on top as the Lucerna.

-The first editions have a slightly different, thinner base and had a different ornamental screw on top with a handle.
-The second edition was made “tighter” and more modern.
+The first editions, such as this one have a slightly different, thinner base and some versions have another ornamental screw on top with a handle.
+The second edition was made “tighter”, more modern and has a chrome base.

-Almost the same thing happened with the Toledo, a very similar lamp with the same bases but with a different lampshade.
+Almost the same thing happened with the Toledo table lamp, a very similar lamp with the same base but with a different lampshade.
 You can find this lamp over here on Vintageinfo.

 Prototypes were made from 1965 until 1973.